vahidkarabudak/Patika.dev---The-Beginner-Data-Science-Path/README.md

 Inside this repository, you can find the practices I made during this education.

 Note: The solutions, which exits in repository, does not belong to me totally.
-Some of them has been found from the internet.
+Some of them has been found from the Internet.
 Thanks for their help.